-20 Pre-registration courses are those at English providers listed at www.nmc.org.uk/education/approved-programmes/ by selecting the relevant pre-registration course type from the drop-down menu headed 'Course'.
+17 Pre-registration courses are those at English providers listed at 'Approved programmes' by selecting the relevant pre-registration course type from the drop-down menu headed 'Course'.

-21 Pre-registration courses are those at English providers listed at www.hcpc-uk.org/education/programmes/register/ by selecting the relevant profession from the drop-down menu under 'Search by profession'.
+18 Pre-registration courses are those at English providers listed at 'Approved programmes', selecting the relevant profession from the drop-down menu under 'Search by profession'.

+- occupational therapy

+- operating department practice

+- orthoptics

+- physiotherapy

+- podiatry

+- prosthetics and orthotics

 - diagnostic radiography

 - therapeutic radiography

 - speech and language therapy.

-- 42. If the OfS finds that a provider was not eligible for funding, including because it has ceased recruiting to pre-registration courses for the professions concerned, or that a provider has not used the funding for the purposes intended, we will require the provider to repay all of the allocation attributable to the courses concerned.
+- 37. If the OfS finds that a provider was not eligible for funding, including because it has ceased recruiting to pre-registration courses for the professions concerned, or that a provider has not used the funding for the purposes intended, we will require the provider to repay all the allocation attributable to the courses concerned.